gsa-oes/office-of-evaluation-sciences/_connect/events.md

 ### Cost Analysis in Evaluation
 Introduction to cost analysis: discuss the types of cost analysis used in evaluation and highlight how answering cost questions can inform policies and programs.
 - April 6, 2021 from 2:00 to 3:30 pm

-### Evidence Act – Lessons from the First Two Years of Implementation
-Discuss agencies’ experiences and lessons learned from the first two years of implementation of the Evidence Act.
-- March 10, 2021 from 3:00 to 4:30 pm

-### Building Logic Models for Evaluation
-Hands-on practice in developing and using a logic model to inform evaluation activities.
-- February 18, 2021 from 3:00 to 5:00 pm

-### Introduction to Quasi-Experimental Designs
-Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
-- December 8, 2020 from 10:00 am to 12:00 pm

 # Past OES Events
 ## What is the impact of applying behavioral insights in government?